It's pretty straight forward.

 Seville was the fist city in Spain to implement the bike sharing scheme.
 It’s almost perfect for this city; barely any hills in Sevilla and plenty of things to see and a around 200 km of bike lane working as another artery of the city.

 The downside is that the short term rent is one week for 13,33€ with first 30mins free and increasing price as you consume hours.
 But you can swap bikes as you go using the free 30mins every time.
 Also a deposit of 150€ must be made.
 This system has a lot of room for improvement.
 Oh and it would also be a great way of improving your Spanish, because the web page is only in español por favor.

-Yes, this service is also available in Sevilla.
+Yes, this service is also available so you can move around the city with the comfort Uber provides.
 Cars are all brand new and drivers are, like you would expect them to be, kind and some of them talkative.